SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

   it can at least be "defaulted": `FilterEfficiency() = default;`).
   This reduces the consequences of forgetting the initialization of a data member, for example when adding a new one to the class and there are many constructors.
+  Note that `const` data members can follow the same pattern, but it's less critical because the compiler will ensure they are initialized at construction.

 **[E]** The assignment of a known value to all data members of a class is **encouraged**.
 For example:
   ```cpp